superdaminou/ProjetProg/README.txt

 - make

-To prepare all your tests, run this :

-- cmake -Dtest=ON ..

 To run all tests easily :

 - make test

+If you want to check detailed tests :

+- cd test
+- ./test_grid
+- cd ..

 If everything passed successfully, you can now play :